shanhuiyang/TypeScript-MERN-Starter/README.md

 Not only using TypeScript, but this project is also featured by:

 - **Real fullstack**, because you can build node **server**, Mongo DB, multimedia storage, **website** (for both desktop and mobile), **Android** app, and **iOS** app based on this project **in single programming language**.
 - **[RESTful-style](https://www.restapitutorial.com/lessons/whatisrest.html)**.
 Powered by an embedded [oauth2 server](https://github.com/jaredhanson/oauth2orize) and [passport.js](http://www.passportjs.org/), this project separate client and server clearly.
-Then the REST server can serve for both website and other clients simultaneously.
+Then the REST server can serve for both website and mobile clients simultaneously.
 - **[React-router 4.0+](https://reacttraining.com/react-router/)**, with it you can easily define client routes and manage them.
 - **[Redux](https://redux.js.org/introduction)**, with it you can easily manage client states.
 Also **all clients shared the same state machine** implemented by Redux, we reduced a lot of effort when you develop for multi-clients.
-- **Almost ready** for a community app.
+- **Almost ready** for a blog app.
 We modeled `User` as well as `Article`.
-This is a **real starter** for who would like to build a community app using MERN.
+This is a **real starter** for who would like to build a blog app or extend it to a community app using MERN.
 - The web client code is created from **[create-react-app](https://facebook.github.io/create-react-app/)**, so now you can get rid of annoying configurations for babel and webpack.
 - The Android/iOS client is created from **[Expo](https://expo.io)**, which is a tool encapsulated a lot of complexity when you develop on ReactNative.